ferortega/cf4j/readme.md

 # CF4J: Collaborative Filtering for Java

-A Java's Collaborative Filtering library to carry out experiments in research of Collaborative Filtering based Recommender Systems.
+A Java's Collaborative Filtering library to carry out experiments in research on Collaborative Filtering based Recommender Systems.
 The library has been designed from researchers to researchers.

 ## Index